Angiopoiesis and bone regeneration via co-expression of the hVEGF and hBMP genes from an adeno-associated viral vector in vitro and in vivo

 The VEGF family of growth factors is one of the most important cytokine families involved in angiogenesis.
 These factors promote the division of vascular endothelial cells and induce angiopoiesis.
 VEGF growth factors are essential for bone formation and repair during the bone regeneration process, which directly attracts endothelial cells and osteoclasts and enhances the differentiation of osteoblasts1, 2.
 BMP growth factors are the only signaling molecules that are individually sufficient for the induction of bone formation at orthotopic and heterotopic sites.
 They have defined roles in stimulating the proliferation and differentiation of mesenchymal and osteoprogenitor cells and have efficient bone induction activity3, 4.
 Because bone formation is a coordinated process involving the BMP and VEGF growth factors5, 6, orchestrating the timing with which these two factors are expressed may greatly enhance this process.

 Choosing a safe and effective vector system to transfer and correctly express a target gene during gene therapy is important.
 Several different strategies have been examined for the delivery of genes of interest, including the use of naked DNA or an adenoviral vector.
 Treatment with naked DNA is simple and well tolerated by the recipient organism due to its low toxicity and weak induction of immune responses.
 However, the transduction efficiency is significantly lower when compared with other methods.
-The adenovirus has frequently been the vector of choice for gene transfer because it is able to transduce a variety of cells with high efciency.
+The adenovirus has frequently been the vector of choice for gene transfer because it is able to transduce a variety of cells with high efficiency.
 However, adenoviral vectors have major limitations, including a lack of sustained expression, the antigenicity of viral proteins that are targeted by both humoral immunity and cytotoxic T lymphocytes, and possible toxicity at high doses.
 However, there are many inherent features of the adeno-associated virus system that make it an attractive option as a human viral vector.
 AAV is a non-pathogenic, defective human parvovirus that requires the presence of a helper virus, such as adenovirus or herpes virus, for productive infection7, 8.
 Other advantages of this vector system include its low immunogenicity, its ability to transduce both dividing and non-dividing cells, the potential to integrate into specific sites, its ability to achieve long-term gene expression (even in vivo), and its broad tropism, allowing for the efficient transduction of diverse organs9.
 These features make AAV attractive and efficient for gene transfer in vitro and local injection in vivo.

 To enhance neovascularization and bone regeneration during osteonecrosis therapy, we constructed adeno-associated viruses co-expressing hVEGF165 and hBMP-7 (rAAV-VEGF165-IRES-BMP-7) and detected their effect on gene expression and biological activity in vitro and in vivo.
 These data demonstrate the synergistic action of these two genes and may provide a new therapeutic option for ANFH.